-Inside: If you are homeschooling without knowing your “why”, you run the risk of quitting after your first rough week (or month).
-These books can help you determine your “why” for homeschooling, define what a good education means to YOU, and give you the confidence you need to homeschool for the long-haul.
+Inside: If you’re new to homeschooling (or even if you’re a couple years in!), these homeschooling books for parents can help you determine your “why” for homeschooling, define what a good education means to YOU, and give you the confidence you need to homeschool for the long-haul.

 When I first started homeschooling, I had no idea what I was doing, or why I was doing it.
-Like many homeschool moms, I tried to replicate school at home, and as you can probably guess, that didn’t go well.
+Like many homeschool moms, I tried to replicate school at home, and as you can probably guess, that didn’t go so well.

 Faced with the horrifying possibility that I was seriously failing at this whole homeschool thing, I took a giant step back.
 We basically unschooled for several months (in retrospect, you could have called it deschooling).

 I used those months to do some serious soul-searching and a whole lot of reading.
 I needed to know why.
 Why on earth was I homeschooling at all when it was seriously counter-cultural and felt like an extremely risky experiment most days?!

 I was not homeschooled.
 My parents have been educators in private and public schools most of my life.

 I am a rule-follower by nature – I don’t typically leave the beaten path.
 So I needed a lot more than vague ideas if I was going to continue homeschooling.

-I finally feel confident and convinced that my choice to homeschool is the best one for my kids and for our family as a whole, and I owe that confidence and conviction largely to these books.
+I finally feel confident and convinced that my choice to homeschool is the best possible choice for my kids and for our family as a whole, and I owe that confidence largely to these books.

 When homeschooling first crossed my mind, I think the desire came from the vague idea that homeschooling was better.
 That idea had no support whatsoever at the time, although now, I’ve done enough reading to be 100% convinced that homeschooling is the better choice.

-And the vague idea that homeschooling was somehow “better” was not enough to sustain me through the difficult days ahead.
+And the vague idea that homeschooling was somehow “better” was not enough to sustain me through the challenging days ahead.